The Best Things to Do Alone in Rhode Island

 A historic yellow home in Providence, Rhode Island.

 The most enjoyable, eco-friendly way to travel to Providence is by train.
-Driving can be expensive and stressful, while taking a train is relaxing and convenient.
+Driving can be expensive and stressful, but taking a train is relaxing and convenient.
 I absolutely love staring out the window on a train and watching life roll by.

 If you are visiting Providence from New York City or Washington, D.C., you can find relatively inexpensive Amtrak train tickets.
 The Northeast is one of the few places where you can travel cheaply and easily in the U.S. without a car.